micacardillo/etr-kit/README.md

 nvm alias default 6.12.0
 ```

-Then source or reopen all terminals. `nvm --version` should now return 6.12.0
+Then source or reopen all terminals. `npm --version` should now return 6.12.0

 Now install a recent version of NPM globally.